 |Vitamin A 2%||Calcium 6%|

 |Vitamin C 5%||Iron 17%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 - To help lower the saturated fat use a low-fat shredded cheddar cheese and fat-free refried beans.

 - To help lower the cholesterol you can use ground venison without any added fat.

 - To help lower the sodium omit the added salt.
 You could also make your own Mexican tomato sauce and refried beans.
 Prepackages foods have high sodium.
 If you make it yourself you are in full control and it will be much healthier.

-- Whatever changes you make to your venison gumbo, you can recalculate the nutrition facts at myfitnesspal.com
+- Whatever changes you make to your Venison and Bean Burritos, you can recalculate the nutrition facts at myfitnesspal.com